COUNTERPOINT LONG-SHORT EQUITY FUND

 - Targets sector and currency neutrality.

 The Fund’s ranking model is based on research of investment anomalies found in peer-reviewed academic journals, and uses machine-learning techniques to most optimally score the universe of input stocks.
 The Fund seeks to target the best performing, recent, and persistent anomalies.
-The Fund’s strategy seeks to capitalize on many market anomalies at any one time.
+The Fund’s strategy is multi-factor, and seeks to capitalize on many market anomalies at any one time.

 An example of such an anomaly would be the Asset Growth, where the literature has shown that companies that are more aggressive with spending their capital (Aggressive Asset Growers) have worse average stock performance than companies that are more conservative in their capital expenditures (Timid Asset Growers).
 This is evidence that shareholders systematically overestimate the investment decision capabilities of company management.